dr-evo/sins2-autocast/docs/bug-tracking/backlog/ability_list.md

 - novalith
   - fire novalith
 - items
-  - rad bomb - WONTFIX (aoe) - can't be fixed on position targeted abilities
+  - rad bomb
+    - WONTFIX (aoe) - can't be fixed on position targeted abilities
+    - TODO (trigger) - only use if weapon has target
   - flak - FIXED (overlap)
   - autorepair
   - autoloader